SystemsApproach/ops/control.rst

     control program.
-There are other differences—for example, Adapters (a kind of Controller) use gNMI as a standard interface for controlling backend components, and persistent state is stored in a K/V Store instead of a SQL DB—but the biggest difference is the use of a declarative rather than an imperative language to define models.*
+There are other differences—for example, Adapters (a kind of Controller) use gNMI as a standard interface for controlling backend components, and persistent state is stored in a key-value store instead of a SQL DB—but the biggest difference is the use of a declarative rather than an imperative language to define models.*

-With this background, :numref:`Figure %s <fig-roc>` shows the internal structure of Runtime Control for Aether, which has **x-config**\—a microservice that maintains a set of YANG models—at its core.\ [#]_ x-config, in turn, uses Atomix (a Key/Value-Store microservice), to make configuration state persistent.
+With this background, :numref:`Figure %s <fig-roc>` shows the internal structure of Runtime Control for Aether, which has **x-config**\—a microservice that maintains a set of YANG models—at its core.\ [#]_ x-config, in turn, uses Atomix (a key-value store microservice), to make configuration state persistent.
 Because x-config was originally designed to manage configuration state for devices, it uses gNMI as its southbound interface to communicate configuration changes to